 So, with this renewed motivation to live a life by design and stop living by default, I moved to Cyprus for a couple of years.
 Getting away from it all was really the catalyst to turning my life around for the better.
 I suddenly had the mental space to really take a step back and evaluate the choices I was making.
 I discovered Muay Thai, I’d done a fair bit of kickboxing years before but this was a whole new obsession, I loved it!!
 I trained pretty much every day with an awesome coach and was totally hooked.
+I learned about energy and quantum physics and how the mind affects everything.
 I went vegan for about 6 months, which didn’t last but it did open up a whole new world of health and wellness that was so new to me at the time, this was around 2011.
 I also started blogging!
 Growing up I used to tear through books at an alarming rate, constantly asking for more – my Mum actually used to test me because she didn’t believe I had read them so quickly!
 It was definitely one of my childhood dreams to write books – as well as being a jockey and a fashion designer, of course!
 Ha!
 This was way back when, before bloggers were getting book deals left right and centre but it felt like a really positive step towards a goal, even though I wasn’t quite sure of how I would connect all the dots.

 I’m still figuring out that one, to be honest!